Spin Hall effect emerging from a chiral magnetic lattice without spin-orbit coupling: introduction

+In this article, we propose a mechanism to realize the SHE with the noncollinear magnetic structure but without SOC.
 The crucial role of SOC is to break the spin rotational symmetry (SRS) in SHE.
-Alternatively, noncollinear magnetic textures can also violate SRS.
-Therefore, we propose a mechanism to realize the SHE with the chiral magnetic structure but without SOC.
-Different from the THE in symmetry, such an SHE appears generally for the chiral magnetic lattice, even with zero scalar spin chirality.
+Alternatively, it is known that common noncollinear magnetic textures can also violate the SRS, thus resulting in the SHE.
+Different from the THE and topological SHE in symmetry, such an SHE appears universally for the noncollinear magnetic lattice, regardless of the scalar spin chirality.
+For example, it can even emerge in a coplanar magnetic structure where the scalar spin chirality is zero.
 Here, we first prove the principle from the symmetry analysis in a simple lattice model.
-Then, we demonstrate the existence of a strong SHE in several known materials Mn$_3X$ ($X=$Ga, Ge, and Sn)\cite{Nayak2016,Nakatsuji2016} by \textit{ab initio} calculations, both with and without SOC.
+Then, we demonstrate the existence of a strong SHE in several known materials Mn$_3X$ ($X=$Ga, Ge, and Sn)\cite{Nayak2016,Nakatsuji2016} by \textit{ab initio} calculations without including SOC.

-\textit{Double-exchange model and symmetry analysis --} We first consider a simple model to illustrate the symmetry of SHE without SOC.
-We employed a double-exchange model ($s$-$d$ model)~\cite{Zener1951,Anderson1955,Gennes1960} which describes itinerant $s$ electrons interacting with local $d$ magnetic moments.
-Here we assume that magnetic moments are only contributed by the spin degrees of freedom.